forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: The `dev generate flag` command now supports generating flags for commands that use the `src/commands/hello/world/index.ts` file layout in the plugin repo, in addition to `src/commands/hello/world.ts`.
+The command now also tries to find an existing messages file for adding the new flag's help text.

+   Many thanks to [AndrewLPetersonSF](https://github.com/AndrewLPetersonSF) for contributing this useful feature! (plugin-dev PR #533)

 * CHANGE: If you specify the `--json` flag for an interactive Agentforce DX command, but not a required flag, the command now correctly stops executing and displays an error.
 In this context, "interactive" refers to a command that prompts you for values if you don't explicitly specify a required flag.

    For example, the `--name` flag is required for `agent generate authoring-bundle`.